 TURNIP: Turnip greens are the richest in calcium of all vegetables.
 They contain a small amount of oxalic acid that interferes with the absorption of this mineral.
 However, their calcium concentration is so high that, despite this, turnips are a good source of this mineral.

-VITAMIN D: Vitamin D is essential to the process of transporting the calcium from foods in the intestine through the intestinal wall and into the bloodstream where it may be utilized by the body.
-Exposure to the sun for a few minutes a day allows the skin to produce enough vitamin D. However, in less sunny regions it may be necessary to take a vitamin D supplement or foods enriched with this vitamin.
+VITAMIN D: Vitamin D is essential to transporting calcium from foods in the intestine through the intestinal wall and into the bloodstream, where it may be utilized by the body.
+Exposure to the sun for a few minutes a day allows the skin to produce enough vitamin D. However, in less sunny regions, taking a vitamin D supplement or eating foods enriched with this vitamin may be necessary.

-VITAMIN SUPPLEMENTS: In addition to vitamin D, vitamins K, B6, and B12 are also necessary for the formation of bone and avoiding osteoporosis.
+VITAMIN SUPPLEMENTS: In addition to vitamin D, vitamins K, B6, and B12 are also necessary for bone formation and avoiding osteoporosis.
 Under certain circumstances, they may be taken as supplements.

 REFERENCES